lussierc/blockchain-19/writing/report.md

 Throughout the last three weeks our class have had an in depth discussion about cryptocurrencies and how they function.
 The algorithm behind one of the biggest cryptocurrencies (bitcoin) is known as blockchain.
 Blockchain was one of the main focus points in our class sessions as it is the key to creating and correcting the ledger that bitcoin runs on.
-This algorithm allows storage of the mining and transaction of bitcoin across the globe, a decentralized system that allows anyone to confirm and work with each other, while also keeping all individual parties anonymous.
-Blockchain is a great data way to store data and recall on those data points.
+This algorithm allows for the storage of the mining and transaction of bitcoin across the globe, a decentralized system that allows anyone to confirm and work with each other, while also keeping all individual parties anonymous.
+Blockchain is a great data-based way to store data and recall on those data points.
 With all that we had learned over the semester we knew that a blockchain data storage algorithm based program is what our group wanted to pursue.
-The only thing we needed to create our algorithm was data to store in it.
+The only thing we needed to create our algorithm was the data to store in it.
 We thought about this for a few days as the data is almost as important as the algorithm its being stored in.
 With all of the data and research with the current global pandemic, we wanted to use mock-up covid-19 hospital / patient data.
 This direction was realistic in the way that our algorithm could store important data for hospitals and researchers without giving away the identity of any patients.
+This data could be used by both hospital systems and those investigating the virus alike, as researchers can use this confidential and anonymous data to learn more about the virus.
 Patient confidentiality is important to the integrity of our healthcare system, which made blockchain storage a perfect fit for this realistic application.
 Here is where Blockchain-19 was started.